-Just thought we ought to issue the disclaimer that this whole grilled chicken recipe may ruin roast chicken for you.
-Don’t say we didn’t warn you.
+We sorta feel like we ought to issue the disclaimer that this whole grilled chicken may ruin regular roast chicken for you.
+To be fair, this recipe is inspired by a classic whole roast chicken with herb butter lovingly shoved beneath the skin.
+But c’mon, who are we kidding, EVERYTHING is better on the grill.
+Don’t say we didn’t warn you.–Renee Schettler

 If using a gas grill, about 20 minutes before grilling the chicken, heat your grill to 250°F to 300°F (121°C to 149°C), or medium-low.